-The Martian is a popular novel, written by an engineer and featuring one as its hero.
-As author Andy Weir looks toward the October release of the feature film version starring Matt Damon, NEF talks to him about the role storytelling plays in America’s engineering enterprise.
+The Martian, an Oscar-nominated feature film, began as popular novel written by an engineer and featuring one as its hero.
+Author Andy Weir talked to NEF about the role storytelling plays in America’s engineering enterprise.

 NEF: In our discussions with engineering leaders around the country, we hear a recurring theme that engineers don’t do a good job of telling their own story.
 As someone who tells engineering stories masterfully, what’s your take on how engineers could better communicate their value?

 AW: Aww, thanks.
 I think the humor made digesting the technical info more palatable for the readers.
 So I guess my advice would be “be funny.”

 NEF: The Martian is renowned for its technical depth and accuracy.
 What was your reaction when you discovered there was such a broad audience for that kind of approach?